oriolagobat/Practica-CDA/practices/practice3/readme.md

 Some considerations:
-- When do the game finish?
+- When does the game finish?
-    - The game finish when user fails his shot.
-Before send an event, a random number between 0 and 10 should be generated and if number is bigger than 7, the fails his shot
+    - The game finish when an user fails his shot.
+Before sending an event, a random number between 0 and 10 should be generated and if the number is bigger than 7, the user fails his shot
-    - In case more than 10 shots are done, the game finish.
+    - In case that more than 10 shots are done, the game finishes.

 ### Step 1: Hello Event

-Create an event bus with all the necessary resources to communicate it with hello world lambda.
+Create an event bus with all the necessary resources to communicate it with the hello world lambda.

 Try to send an event to the event bus and check the logs from hello-world lambda.